-Experts agree that whether you are a sports enthusiast, a beginner, a senior or someone beginning cardiac rehab, physical activity is good for you.
-For the general public, The American Heart Association recommends a minimum of 150 minutes of moderate physical activity per week.
+Whether you are a sports enthusiast, a beginner, a senior or someone beginning cardiac rehab, physical activity will change your life for the better.
+For the general public, the American Heart Association recommends a minimum of 150 minutes of moderate physical activity per week.

 Moderate exercise includes activities such as walking, jogging or swimming.
 In general, moderate activities should leave you free to carry on a conversation while you are active.